Five Common Causes of Low Airflow in a Home

 If the ductwork is installed in a manner that restricts the airflow, then the area may never get the air it was designed to get.
 The longer the air has to travel and the more turns and bends it has to travel through, the more turbulence is created and the less likely it is to make it where it is intended to go.
 Throw in a crushed or partially crushed run, bent, or kinked piece of flex, and you’re not likely to get the air you’re supposed to.

-Think your ductwork needs to be evaluated and repaired or reworked in the Cincinnati area?
-Contact us and we’ll help you out!
-We serve all areas near Cincinnati, OH, including Forest Park, Hamilton, Kenton, Loveland, Mason, and more!
+We serve all areas near Cincinnati, OH, including Forest Park, Hamilton, Loveland, Mason, and more!

 3. Duct Leakage (Including Home Leakage)

-That’s not to say leakage outside the conditioned area doesn’t affect comfort, because it most certainly does—in a big way!
+That’s not to say leakage outside the conditioned area doesn’t affect comfort.
+It most certainly does-in a big way!
 But air not getting to the intended rooms also affects comfort, whether it leaks inside the home or not.
 Sealing a system from the inside out using a process known as Aeroseal can increase airflow up to 50%!

 4. Not Enough Return Air Vents